BaosenZ/Learning/README.md

-# Learning
+# Learning and Creating

-This is my learning repo.
-It will contain my code and notes learned or modified from others. \
+This is my learning and creating repo.
+It will contain my modified code, learning, or tutorials. \